-“The Real Cost” campaign is launching nationally on February 11, 2014 across multiple media platforms including TV, radio, print, and online.
-The campaign will continue to air in more than 200 markets across the country for at least one year.
+“The Real Cost” campaign launched nationally on February 11, 2014 across multiple media platforms including TV, radio, print, and online.
+The campaign will continue to air in more than 200 markets across the country for at least two years.

 Why It’s Important

 Tobacco use is the leading preventable cause of disease, disability, and death in the United States, responsible for more than 480,000 deaths each year.2 But the consequences of tobacco use are not limited to adults.
 In fact, tobacco use is almost always initiated and established during adolescence.3 Every day in the United States, more than 3,200 youth under age 18 smoke their first cigarette —and more than 700 youth under age 18 become daily smokers—highlighting a critical need for stronger, targeted youth tobacco prevention efforts.4

 Through “The Real Cost” campaign, FDA seeks to reduce the number of youth who experiment with tobacco use to ultimately reduce the number of future tobacco users and thereby diminish the harmful consequences tobacco use has on the health of our country.

 Who It Targets